juju4/ansible-harden/README.md

 ### Ansible
 It was tested on the following versions:
- * 1.9
- * 2.0 (required for Win)
+ * 2.0

 ### Operating systems

-Tested with vagrant on Ubuntu 14.04, Kitchen test with trusty and centos7 Windows part only tested against Win10 Evaluation
+Tested with vagrant on Ubuntu 14.04, Kitchen test vagrant or lxd, Travis.

 ## Example Playbook